thawornwit/Raspcontrol-ArchLinux/README.md

 # Arch Linux Version
-Only for Arch Linux distribution, now all the monitoring value work.
+Only for Arch Linux distribution, now all the monitoring values work.
 Big thank for  imjacobclark ;)

 # Raspcontrol